OutLinked/Sections/README.md

 # Sections

-*What sections and where to place them.*
+*Sections and where to place them.*

 </div>